zzzprojects/sqlfiddle3/README.md

     docker-machine start
     eval $(docker-machine env)

+## Commercial software requirements

+If you want to run the commercial database software (Microsoft SQL Server 2014 Express, Oracle 11g R2 XE) you must have a Windows Server 2008 R2 (or higher) server available.
+The core software must be installed prior to attempting to use it with SQL Fiddle.
+Below are the requirements for how the commercial databases should be installed.
+The docker-compose file assumes this server is listening at ip address 192.168.99.101

+### SQL Server 2014 Express

+1) Don't use the "SQL Server Replication" Feature (leave the others checked)
+2) Use the "Default instance" (leave the "Instance ID" as "MSSQLSERVER")
+3) Authentication mode should be "Mixed"; "sa" password should be set to "SQLServerPassword"
+4) Enable TCP/IP connections in the network configuration

+### Oracle 11g R2 XE
+1) "system" password should be set to "password"
+2) Download ojdbc6.jar from here: http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html
+3) Put ojdbc6.jar in appServer/src/main/verticles/lib before you run `mvn clean package`

 ## Setting up in Amazon ECS

 Build the images if you haven't done the above: